Merger doctrine (property law): Merger of real property lots

-Merger also refers to the doctrine whereby "a fee simple estate, once fragmented into present and future interests, can thereafter be reconstituted.
+The merger also refers to the doctrine whereby "a fee simple estate, once fragmented into present and future interests, can thereafter be reconstituted.
 'Merger is the absorption of a lesser estate by a greater estate, and takes place when two distinct estates of greater and lesser rank meet in the same person or class of persons at the same time without any intermediate estate.'

 " Similarly, a merger doctrine extinguishes an easement by necessity to a landlocked piece of property once that property is sold to one of the adjoining owners, thus extinguishing the necessity.
 The lack of any property interest removes the necessity and the easement.

 The doctrine of merger is used by municipal governments to treat adjacent lots in common ownership as a single lot for land-use and zoning purposes, such as two lots that are nonconforming due to sub-minimal size for development, but would have sufficient size if combined.
-Although municipalities may themselves misinterpret the rules by which merger occurs, various conditions -- of spatial arrangement, past development, ownership, and nonconformity -- must be met for an actual merger to occur.
+Although municipalities may themselves misinterpret the rules by which merger occurs, various conditions – spatial arrangement, past development, ownership, and nonconformity – must be met for an actual merger to occur.
 Furthermore, the rules establishing these conditions differ from state to state, such as a local merger ordinance being required before such mergers may occur.